Table of Contents

 For each student, reduce the qualified education expenses paid by or on behalf of that student under the following rules.
 The result is the amount of adjusted qualified education expenses for each student.
 You must also reduce qualified education expenses by the other amounts referred to in No Double Benefit Allowed , earlier.

-The tax-free part of scholarships and fellowships (see Tax-Free Scholarships and Fellowships in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+The tax-free part of scholarships and fellowship grants (see Tax-Free Scholarships and Fellowship Grants in chapter 1);

-Veterans' educational assistance (see Veterans' Benefits in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions), and
+Veterans' educational assistance (see Veterans' Benefits in chapter 1); and

 Any other nontaxable (tax-free) payments (other than gifts or inheritances) received as educational assistance.

-Generally, any scholarship or fellowship is treated as tax free.
-However, a scholarship or fellowship is not treated as tax free to the extent the student includes it in gross income (if the student is required to file a tax return for the year the scholarship or fellowship is received) and either of the following is true.
+Generally, any scholarship or fellowship grant is treated as tax free.
+However, a scholarship or fellowship grant isn't treated as tax free to the extent the student includes it in gross income (the student may or may not be required to file a tax return for the year the scholarship or fellowship grant is received) and either of the following is true.

-The scholarship or fellowship (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The scholarship or fellowship grant (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1.

-The scholarship or fellowship (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The scholarship or fellowship grant (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1.

 A withdrawal from the student's personal savings.

-The use of the money is restricted, by the terms of the scholarship or fellowship, to costs of attendance (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Restrictions.
+The use of the money is restricted, by the terms of the scholarship or fellowship grant, to costs of attendance (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1.

-In 2012, Jackie paid $3,000 for tuition and $5,000 for room and board at University X. The university did not require her to pay any fees in addition to her tuition in order to enroll in or attend classes.
+In 2015, Jackie paid $3,000 for tuition and $5,000 for room and board at University X. The university didn't require her to pay any fees in addition to her tuition in order to enroll in or attend classes.
 To help pay these costs, she was awarded a $2,000 scholarship and a $4,000 student loan.
 The terms of the scholarship state that it can be used to pay any of Jackie's college expenses.

 University X applies the $2,000 scholarship against Jackie's $8,000 total bill, and Jackie pays the $6,000 balance of her bill from University X with a combination of her student loan and her savings.
-Jackie does not report any portion of the scholarship as income on her tax return.
+Jackie doesn't report any portion of the scholarship as income on her tax return.

 In figuring the tuition and fees deduction, Jackie must reduce her qualified education expenses by the amount of the scholarship ($2,000) because she excluded the entire scholarship from her income.
-The student loan is not tax-free educational assistance, so she does not need to reduce her qualified expenses by any part of the loan proceeds.
-Jackie is treated as having paid $1,000 in qualified education expenses ($3,000 tuition – $2,000 scholarship) in 2012.
+The student loan isn't tax-free educational assistance, so she doesn't need to reduce her qualified expenses by any part of the loan proceeds.
+Jackie is treated as having paid $1,000 in qualified education expenses ($3,000 tuition – $2,000 scholarship) in 2015.

 Similar personal, living, or family expenses.